g-a-v-i-n/unnamednyc/readme.md

 - [x] arrow in menu does not rotate
 - [x] menu on top / bottom space needs to be disabled when user is on the other page
 - [x] header arrow element height
-- [ ] disable swipe events on gallery

 ### Tests
 - [ ] add page